 Vehicles are not allowed in the park, so visitors to the fair are advised to park a bit away and take a bus or even walk to the Rally.
 The organisers will be able to advise you on that matter.
 Bringing your dog is not encouraged but if you must, be sure your pet is well behaved, clean up after it and be aware that there will be loud sounds that might frighten it.
 Toilets for the disabled will be available, and the flat ground should make it OK for wheelchairs in good weather.
 We hope to see you at the Rally.

 When is the next Abergavenny Steam, Veteran and Vintage Rally?

-The Abergavenny Steam, Veteran and Vintage Rally is planned to take place at Bailey Park, Park Road, Abergavenny, Monmouthshire, NP7 5PR, Sunday 24th May, 2020.
+The Abergavenny Steam, Veteran and Vintage Rally WAS planned to take place at Bailey Park, Park Road, Abergavenny, Monmouthshire, NP7 5PR, Sunday 30th May, 2021.
 This is a Two Day Steam Rally.

 External Website : Check this link for more information if necessary.

 Please do not contact us directly about this event as we publicise the event only.

 We would love to hear about your experiences at this show, good or bad.
 Or if you have a photo you would like to share.
 Please leave a comment below.